Simeon’s current tutoring subjects are listed at the left. You

 The ACT English section will test your ability to write, to read, and to detect subtle errors in various passages.
 You will need to master both common writing conventions (such as proper use of the comma and semicolon, etc.) and more advanced grammatical concepts (who vs whom, irregular past participles, etc.)

-The ACT reading section is very similar to that of the SAT, with the exception that it doesn't rely as heavily on vocab.
+The ACT reading section is very similar to that of the SAT, with the exception that it doesn't rely as heavily on vocab, and that its time constraints are much stiffer.

 I have all the necessary study materials, including half a dozen actual ACT tests, so you will not need to purchase extra books.